 Level: Beginner, Intermediate

-- then breathe in, and as you breathe out, slowly and gently lift the left knee above the left hip, then breathe in and lower the foot slowly back to the floor,
+- Breathe out, slowly and gently lift the left knee above the left hip, then breathe in and lower the foot slowly back to the floor.

-- maintain your deep tummy contraction throughout the exercise if you need to.
-You may already be starting to do this automatically.
-This will help keep your lower back in a neutral position throughout, ie your lower back shouldn’t lift or lower on the roller, especially as you swap legs,
+- Your deep tummy contraction may already be starting to fire automatically without you having to think too hard.
+This will help keep your lower back in a neutral position throughout, ie your lower back shouldn’t lift or lower on the roller, especially as you swap legs.

 Make it Harder:

 - Progress to elbow support only on the floor,